ktakashi/r6rs-springkussen/README.md

 ### Encryption schemes

-In this library the following symmetric algorithms are supported
+In this library, the following symmetric algorithms are supported

 - [x] AES
 - [x] DES